How to Sign Up for Travel Insurance: Quick and Easy Steps

 What factors determine the cost of travel insurance?

-More expensive trips mean pricier insurance.
+Additionally, the total cost of your trip matters—more expensive trips mean pricier insurance.

-Should I opt for travel insurance when traveling domestically or is it mostly for overseas trips?
+Should I opt for travel insurance when traveling domestically, or is it mostly for overseas trips?

 How early before my trip can I sign up for travel insurance?